Find Cheap Auto Insurance Quotes in Your Area

 Uber and Lyft offer a "contingent insurance" for that "Gap" period (not to be confused with Gap Insurance).
 Unfortunately, it is not an encompassing coverage.
 For one, the coverage is only for liability insurance.
 This means it will only pay out for any medical expenses incurred by someone else injured in an accident, or any damage you cause to other people's property.
 Any personal medical expenses or damage to your car will not be covered under Uber or Lyft’s contingent policy.

-Luckily, insurance companies have recognized how tempting it is for drivers to take the risk of using their personal policy, and thus have been gradually adding various types of rideshare coverages to personal policies that are more cost effective than a full commercial policy.
-GEICO for example gives a "hybrid" insurance which is a combination of a personal policy and a commericial policy.
+Luckily, insurance companies have recognized how tempting it is for drivers to take the risk of using their personal policy and thus have been gradually adding various types of rideshare coverages to personal policies that are more cost-effective than a full commercial policy.
+Geico for example gives a "hybrid" insurance which is a combination of a personal policy and a commercial policy.
 Most other companies however will simply provide you more coverage during period 1, or what we call "gap coverage".

 The question largely comes down to where you live, and what insurers are offering to sell in your state.
 That's because some car insurance companies have yet to establish a ridesharing business in some states.

-*Estimate taken from Illinois, used profile of 30 year old single male w/2015 Toyota Corolla
+Estimate taken from Illinois, used the profile of 30-year-old single male w/2015 Toyota Corolla